 On February 23, 1540, Francisco Vazquez de Coronado embarked on a large expedition through the American Southwest in search of the Seven Cities of Gold.
 Though he didn’t find the mythical cities, his was the first European expedition to see a number of sights in the area.

 Francisco Vazquez de Coronado was born in Salamanca, Spain, in 1510, just as Spain was discovering and exploring the New World.
-In 1535, he first traveled to Mexico with Viceroy Antonio de Mendoza.
-Three years later he was appointed governor of New Galicia.
+In 1535, he first traveled to New Spain (present-day Mexico) with Viceroy Antonio de Mendoza.
+Three years later, he was appointed governor of New Galicia.
 In this position, he heard numerous stories from native Indians about the Seven Cities of Cibola, reportedly filled with gold.
 In 1539, he sent Friar Marcos de Niza to search for the city.
 De Niza returned and said that he hadn’t entered the city, but saw it standing on a high hill and appeared large and full of riches.

 Coronado set out from Compostela, Mexico on February 23, 1540.
 He led a large expedition of about 400 European soldiers, up to 2,000 Mexican Indians, four Franciscan friars, and a number of family members.
 They traveled north to Culiacan and then followed the coast to the Sinaloa River.
 After finding a pass through the Huachuca Mountains, they followed the San Pedro River to Chichilticalli.
 This was the settlement that de Niza had seen from a distance and claimed to be Cibola.
 Upon entering, they found it was a small village of Zuni pueblos.